RGBtoHDMI Review - Part 1

 Step 3: Put the micro-SD card into the Pi Zero.
 The socket is not a spring-loaded type you get on some devices.
 If you are installing the RGBtoHDMI into the recommended plastic case, you might struggle to get it in there if you put the Micro-SD card in at this stage - the case has an opening for you to do this later.
 With a bit of jiggling, I was still able to get it to fit into the case with the SD card already installed.

 Step 4: If you have the optional buffer board, install that now.
 Mine came already connected to the RGBtoHDMI, but for the purpose of seeing it all and taking some pics, I had disconnected it.
-Because there are two connections to be made, line up that large block of pins and angle the buffer board up at the DSUB end and slide it onto the RGBtoHDMI connector block.
+Because there are two connections to be made, it works the best by first lining up that large block of pins, angle the buffer board up at the DSUB end and slide it onto the RGBtoHDMI connector block.
 Then the four pins closer to the DSUB will be sitting above an 8-pin connector block - the ones they need to go into are the four closest to the DSUB.

 One thing to note here is that I had previously put a tiny heatsink on top of the ARM chip on my Pi Zero, but when I put the hat on top it wouldn't fit, snagging on the top of the heatsink.
 You can get very low-profile heatinks that might work, but mine at just 5mm tall was too high.